dannykennedy/graphsby/_items/post-suelo-apocalypse.md

     - hasAuthor: suelo
     - hasTag: 28.1
     - inIssue: 28.1
+    - hasTag: 18.2
+    - inIssue: 18.2
 type: post
 urlSlug: "cross-cultural-perspectives-on-apocalypse-and-salvation"
 ---

+_This article was first printed in DNJ Vol. 18 No. 2 (in the pre-Y2K year of 1999), and subsequently reprinted ten years later in Vol. 29 No. 1._

 > _"For the Days of the Lord are coming...
 And it shall come to pass afterward, saith God, that I will pour out my Spirit on all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions.
 Even on my servants and handmaidens I will pour out, in those days, my Spirit; and they shall prophesy."_ Words of the Lord himself revealed to the prophet Joël preserved in Joël 2.28-30 in the Old Testament; due to their crucial importance, repeated in the New Testament in Acts 2.16-18.